airq/research/en.md

 Dr. Han serves as:

-Peer Reviewer for *APL Materials*, *Journal of Materials Science*，*Theoretical and Applied Fracture Mechanics* , *Chinese Journal of Aeronautics*.
+Peer Reviewer for *APL Materials*, *Journal of Materials Science*，*Theoretical and Applied Fracture Mechanics* , *Chinese Journal of Aeronautics*, *Journal of Applied Physics*.

 Invited technical committee and reviewer for IC-EEES 2021